Nikatik/Nikat/README.md

 May be smth like code?

 # Introdution
-Here it is university programs from first and second years of studing.
+Here it is university programs  for first and second years of studing.

 # Making
 Unpack code, open terminal in this folger and use this comand: